-1.1 Principles guiding practice
+1.1 Principles guiding practice.

 Most (but not all) of the children seen by the VFPMS are living with adults who are finding it difficult to adequately provide for their children's health, safety, developmental and emotional needs.
+Some children are referred to the VFPMS because they have sustained injury as a result of accidents or they have medical findings that have been confused with findings caused by abuse.
+It is important that professionals do not jump to conclusions or assume that children have been abused merely because they have been referred to the VFPMS (ie professionals must work to avoid confirmatory bias).

-Contact with the VFPMS should provide each child with a "one-stop-shop" comprehensive assessment of his / her / their health and developmental needs.
-This holistic "model of care" was developed in consultation with stakeholders when the VFPMS was established.
+Contact with the VFPMS should provide each child with a "one-stop-shop" comprehensive assessment of his/her/their health and developmental needs.
+This holistic "model of care" was developed in consultation with stakeholders and funding organizations when the VFPMS was established.

-The VFPMS assessment should result in broad-based recommendations to alter the trajectory of the child's life for the better.
+Each VFPMS assessment should result in broad-based recommendations aimed to alter the trajectory of the child's life for the better.

 The philosophies underpinning the operation of the VFPMS have been in existence since the service commenced operations in 2006.
-In summary, we strive to be all of the following when we provide care for children and their care-givers:
+In summary, we strive to be all of the following when we provide care for children and their care-givers; We strive to be

 - Informed: working with an awareness of the ecology of child abuse.
-We aim to provide an "eco-bio-developmental" perspective of a bio-psycho-social problem - Integrated (operating collaboratively in an integrated way with all other health services for children so health services are not duplicated or fragmented) - Specialist (using knowledge and skills acquired by paediatricians who have forensic medical qualifications) - Effective (proven to produce good outcomes this means that there is an evidence base that supports our decision-making)

-- Efficient (not wasteful of resources, including time and energy) - Innovative (adapting to changing demands and circumstances) - Accountable (with monitored KPIs) - Leaders in the field.
-We do this by demonstrating a high standard of care and excellence in clinical practice (using CPGs and protocols to standardise practice) - Continuously improving.
+We aim to provide an "eco-bio-developmental" perspective of a bio-psycho-social problem. - Integrated (operating collaboratively in an integrated way with all other health services for children so health services are not duplicated or fragmented) - Specialist (using knowledge and skills acquired by paediatricians who have forensic medical qualifications) - Effective (proven to produce good outcomes this means that there is an evidence base that supports our decision-making) - Efficient (not wasteful of resources, including time and energy) - Innovative (adapting to changing demands and circumstances) - Accountable (with monitored KPIs) - Leaders in the field.
+We do this by demonstrating a high standard of care and excellence in clinical practice (using CPGs and protocols to standardise good practice) - Continuously improving.
 We do this by using service-user and stakeholder feedback and audits to adapt to changing demand, changing clinical problems and changing socio-political circumstances.

-2. Everyone develops and maintains clinical competencies
+2. Everyone in VFPMS develops and maintains their clinical competencies.

-2.1 VFPMS Training Program
+2.1 VFPMS Training Program.

 The training program for advanced trainees in forensic paediatric medicine and child abuse has been designed to meet the training needs set out in the framework of the Royal Australasian College of Physicians (RACP) Division of Paediatrics and Child Health Advanced Training Curricula in Community Child Health and General Medicine (Paediatrics) for training in "Child Protection".
 The VFPMS is accredited by the RACP to provide child protection and developmental-behavioural training for advanced trainees in paediatric medicine.
+We recently applied for RACP CCH accreditation to train in social paediatrics.
 It is envisaged that almost all VFPMS trainees will be advanced trainees in paediatric medicine currently training under the RACP in the late stages of their training.
 Trainees in Emergency Medicine, particularly joint trainees in paediatric medicine and Emergency Medicine, are strongly encouraged to apply for training positions with the VFPMS.

-Because of some definitional peculiarities used by the RACP CCH ATC the VFPMS is not accredited to oversee training in social pediatrics (the RACP CCH ATC defines 'social paediatrics' to be something that occurs only in locations "outside" hospital-based clinics).
+Because of some definitional peculiarities used by the RACP CCH ATC the VFPMS was not accredited in 2024 to oversee training in social pediatrics (the RACP CCH ATC defines 'social paediatrics' to be something that occurs only in locations "outside" hospital-based clinics).
+We aim to rectify this anomaly in 2025.